hashgraph/hedera-mirror-node/docs/design/parser.md

 ## Tasks (in suggested order):

+#### Milestone 1

 1. Finalize design
 1. Refactoring
     1. Add the interfaces `StreamEventsHandler` and `RecordStreamEventsHandler`
+    1. Split `RecordFileLogger` class into two
         1. Create `PostgresWritingRecordStreamEventsHandler`.
-Move existing postgres writer code to new class as-is.
+Move existing postgres writer code from `RecordFileLogger` to new class as-is.
+        1. Rename `RecordFileLogger` to `RecordItemParser`.
+Add `.. implements <TODO>`

+#### Milestone 2

+All top level tasks can be done in parallel

 1. Perf benchmarks
     1. Move database abstractions to `hedera.mirror.repository` package from where they can be shared by importer, grpc, data-generator.
         - Replace `PostgresCSVDomainWriter` by `PostgresWritingRecordStreamEventsHandler` to test db insert performance and establish baseline
 1. Optimize `PostgresWritingRecordStreamEventsHandler`
+    - Schema changes to remove entity ids
+    - Get rid of all `SELECT` queries in parser
     - Use of `COPY`
     - Concurrency using multiple jdbc connections
+1. Refactor `RecordItemParser` class.
+Split parsing logic into re-usable helper functions.
+    - Will make it easy for mirror node users to write custom parsers
+    - Will make it possible to have filtering logic less loosely coupled with parsing logic
+1. Split `RecordFileParser` class into two
+    - Move FileSystem related code into `RecordFileReader`
+    - Keep `RecordFileParser` agnostic of source of stream files

-#### Followup tasks to tie loose ends
+#### Milestone 3 (followup tasks to tie loose ends)

--   Update `RecordStreamReader` to use `FileWatcher` and share as much as possible code with `BalanceFileParser` (to be renamed to `BalanceStreamReader`)
 -   Remove event parser code: Doesn't have tests.
 Not used in last 6 months.
 No likelihood of needed in next couple months There is no need to pay tech-rent on this debt.
 Can be dont right once when it is really needed
+-   Delete files once they are parsed
 -   Update balance file parser code to new design
+    -   Share as much filesystem related code as possible between `RecordFileReader` and `BalanceFileParser` (to be renamed to `BalanceStreamReader`)